You can help ensure a safer winter driving experience by being prepared, alert and cautious.

 - Clean off your car.
 Keep windows, mirrors and lights clear of snow and ice.

 - Maintain a safe distance behind other vehicles.

 - Expect ice on bridges and in shady spots.

-- Don't pass snowplows or spreaders unless it's absolutely necessary.
+- Don't pass snowplows unless it's absolutely necessary.

 - Prepare your vehicle for winter driving at the start of the season.

 - Check to be sure all four tires are in good condition.

 - Don't wait until the last minute to get snow tires mounted.